robenkleene/audio-references/logic-pro/logic-pro.md

 ## Library Content

 - The library content can be deleted from "About this Mac" -> "Storage" -> "Manage" -> "Music Creation"

+## Frequency

+The Channel EQ and MultiMeter both have a frequency analyzer.